B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Step-by-Step Process: How B2B e-Invoicing Works in France

-This end-to-end flow shows what must happen from invoice creation to delivery, reporting, and audit-ready archiving.
+This flow shows the process from invoice creation through delivery, reporting, and archiving in preparation for an audit.

 Step 1: Classify the transaction

-Classify each sale using customer type, location, and VAT rules, then route it to either the e-invoice flow (domestic B2B) or the e-reporting flow (outside domestic B2B).
+Each transaction will be classified by customer type, geographical location, and VAT requirements, and then sent via e-invoice (domestic B2B) or the e-reporting process (outside domestic B2B).

 Step 2: Create a structured invoice in your ERP or billing system